 KamiHiro Season 2 anime spoilers (plot summary/synopsis)

+After gathering unexpected earnings from his first solo trip Ryoma opened his second slime laundry shop.
 Upon returning home to Gimul, he receives a letter from Eliaria informing him that the town’s founding festival is coming soon.
 Ryoma decides to run a festival stall selling foreign food and unique drinks.

 Ryoma is invited by Adventurers Guild Master Wogan to serve as an instructor in a training course for new adventurers.
 The training camp is being held at a poisonous insect field, and Ryoma teaches the newbs how to create a base and distinguish ingredients out in the field.